UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/ClassNotes/01-motivation-n-intro.md

 * Posting participation in Piazza starts this week.

-* First HW due Wednesday, September 13.
+* First HW due next week, Friday January 24.

+# Introductions

+## Introduce yourself

+Write your name and then three lists of programming languages on a index card: languages you have programmed in for more than one semester, ones you have written at least one example in, and ones you are just aware exist.

+## What am I called?
+Call me "Michelle", "Dr. Strout", "Professor Strout", or "Profesor".

 # Overview

-## Why so many languages?
+## Why so many programming languages?

 Question: What languages have you programmed in?